Strategies for Dealing With the Media

 When the dust settles, learn how well you fared

 The temptation may be to put it out of your mind, but that won’t help you manage a crisis better next time.
-Ask assisted living colleagues, staff, residents, families, and other community members about their perceptions.
+Ask senior living colleagues, staff, residents, families, and other community members about their perceptions.
 You may even want to hold meetings to discuss developments, outcomes, and next steps.
 It is almost guaranteed that the process will generate some good ideas for sharpening your crisis communications plan.

 Finally, please remember that Argentum is equipped and ready to support you as best we can.
 Together we can manage the media to tell our side of the story.